ASD lays out plan to reopen for the new school year

-ANCHORAGE, Alaska (KTUU) - Anchorage School District Superintendent Dr. Deena Bishop is proposing to start the coming school year cautiously in a high medium-risk model which will allow time to teach in small groups with in-person time two days a week.
+Anchorage School District Superintendent Dr. Deena Bishop is proposing to start the coming school year cautiously in a high medium-risk model which will allow time to teach in small groups with in-person time two days a week.

 “Our goal and priority was to provide parents options for which to choose for their families," Dr. Deena Bishop said.